shayisthaabdulla/CRM_Data_Validation/README.md

 ON a.account_id = o.account_id;

---Average order value by status where the order status or order value is not null--
+6. Write a SQL query to find the average order value by status where the order status or order value is not null:

 SELECT order_status, AVG(order_value) AS avg_order_value
 FROM crm_orders